Jesuszilla/lconsole/README.md

 Whether you miss the MConsole from MUGEN 1.1 or you just want to find out what Lua methods are available to I.K.E.M.E.N-Go, this module is for you!

+## Features:
+* Clipboard pasting (Ctrl+V)
+* Execute arbitrary Lua commands
+* Uses config.ini debug font setting (change your debug font to change the font in the LConsole terminal)
+* Dual output - prints to the interactive console as well as the terminal.

 ## Basic Usage
 The main Lua methods users may find useful are the `findEntityById`, `findEntityByName`, `man`, and `register_man` commands.